Angelic Ritual of Conjuration

 Below is a ritual of conjuration based on Johannes Trithemius’ “Art of Drawing Spirits into Crystals” and the “Clavicula Solomonis”, both available at the Esoteric Archives.
 I’ve modernized the language and format and style, but the ritual itself is simple: a series of prayers that consecrates the tools and area, a conjuration of the spirit into the area, a chat with the spirit, and then the leave to depart.
 It’s a simple ritual and can be adapted or abbreviated in many ways.
 Trithemius supposedly developed the ritual as an implementation of the guidelines and suggestions present in Cornelius Agrippa’s “Fourth Book of Occult Philosophy”.

-- Crystal ball or other scrying medium
+- Crystal ball or other scrying medium, such as a bowl of water or mirror

 - Incense appropriate to the spirit (if applicable)

 A notebook and pen are helpful for having with you as well to record the ritual or take notes from the spirit, and a candle snuffer is nice if you don’t want to blow out the candle.
 Trithemius also suggests a physical magic circle with names of God and the seal of the spirit, a Solomonic ring to be worn with the lamen, and a partner to conjure the spirit with as a kind of magical spotter or medium.
+All these are not strictly necessary, however.
+The parts that are necessary for the ritual, though, do not need to be distinct pieces of equipment; a chalk circle written with the appropriate names and symbols will suffice for the Table of Practice, as can the extended index finger for the Wand.

 Since Trithemius (the attributed author of the ritual) was a Christian abbot, and since most magic performed in medieval and Renaissance Europe was propagated and performed by Christian priests, the original ritual is replete with invocations to Jesus Christ.
 Although not a Christian, I’ve used the same prayers to good success, but I can understand why it might be distasteful in the mouths of others.
 I’ve altered the prayers based on the Keys of Solomon, Heptameron, and other sources to make the ritual less Christian and more Qabbalistic or Jewish, but either works.
 I haven’t experimented with Gnostic or pagan godnames, but I don’t see what would prevent one from working with those in this ritual.